Ravonus/KTHX-OpenAI-Media-Generator/README.md

 - With non-sync mode, `/open` returns `contextId` and `contextFile`; use `GET /context?id=...` to inspect completion later.
 - There is no SSE/WebSocket stream endpoint yet; for live integration, poll `GET /context?id=...` and read `context.streamEvents` plus `context.keepAlive`.
 - Keep-alive/progress is written to context while running: `keepAlive.lastActivityAt`, `keepAlive.heartbeatSeq`, `keepAlive.lastMetadataId`, `keepAlive.lastOutputPath`, plus `observedMetadataIds`, `observedOutputFiles`, and recent `events`.
-- Context now also includes `streamEvents` (rolling history) with structured stream/download capture details such as source, resolved URL, metadata id, saved output path, byte length, and failures.
+- Context now also includes `streamEvents` (rolling history) with structured stream/download capture details such as source, resolved URL, metadata id, saved output path, byte length, failures, and image frame markers (`sourceFileName`, `isStreamPart`, `streamPartIndex`, `isFinalStreamFrame`).
+- In sync image runs, `savedFiles` is normalized to one final stable output path (the last captured final frame, i.e. non-`.partN` when available).
 - Assistant clarification questions are logged to console and stored in context (`assistantQuestion`, `keepAlive.waitingForUserInput`, `keepAlive.lastAssistantMessage`).
 - Assistant generation errors (e.g. image/file generation failures) are captured as `assistantError` and `keepAlive.lastErrorMessage`, and sync runs return `status: "error"` with the message when no file is produced.
 - If an assistant generation error is detected before any file is saved, the service retries once automatically before returning an error.